-The SSI program requires every Alabama disability applicant to pass a financial eligibility test.
-To do this, you can’t earn more than $1,350/month from working.
+The SSI program requires every disability applicant to pass a financial eligibility test.
+To do this, you can’t earn more than $1,470 each month from working.
 Not working right now?
 Your passive income must fall below that amount, too.
-Passive income includes things like alimony or child support payments, lottery winnings, earned interest, etc. You also can’t have more than $2,000 in your bank account when you apply.
+Unearned income includes things like alimony or child support payments, lottery winnings, earned interest, etc. You also can’t have more than $2,000 in your bank account when you apply.
 That money counts towards your total asset limit, along with jewelry, stocks, bonds or anything easily sold for cash.
 However, not all things count towards your asset limit, such as:

 - The house you own and the land it’s on, if you live there

 - One vehicle (car, truck, motorcycle, boat) for daily transportation